 Developers Italia is a website promoted by the Digital Transformation Team and it’s managed in collaboration with AgID.
-Every project listed here has also a maintainer which you can find in the project detail’s page.
-If you want to get in touch with the people whom manages this website look at the Credits page or contact us on our forum
+Every project listed here has also a maintainer which you can find in the project details page.
+If you want to get in touch with the people whom manages this website look at the Credits page or contact us on our forum.

 Shortly we’ll publish a competitive bid, following the rules of the public procurement process, to identify the businesses which can provide the people with the best skills to receive the role of maintainer of some of the projects of the community.
 We want to prioritise small businesses and statups which have previous experiences of collaborating with the Public Administration.
 We will consider the best ratio between quality and price instead of the cheapest deal because we think that the cost is not the only, and most important, parameter to evaluate the expertise of a developer.
 We are looking for a developer with a broad experience in the open source world, with experience of maintainance of one or more projects, and with a knowledge of more than one programming language and framework.
 To keep you up to date with the competitive bids subscribe to our newsletter.

 Of course!
 Once you have chosen the project, familiarise with it by reading the documentation and check the roadmap to understand what are the current and future goals.
-At that point open a thread on our forum to get in touch with the maintainer and the community and describe to us what are your ideas.
+At that point, open a thread on our forum to get in touch with the maintainer and the community and describe us which are your ideas.
 Once you have broken the ice you can take the reins of the project: all the open source code, the documentation, and the examples will be released under an Open Source license, usually the MIT license but in some cases a different license will be used instead.
 To contribute just open a pull request on GitHub.

-If what you have just released is supporting a project already listed on this website, i.e. you wrote an example of integrating SPID with WordPress, write about it on our forum with the maintainer of the related project.
+If what you have just released is supporting a project already listed on this website, i.e. you wrote an integration of SPID with WordPress, write about it on our forum in order to get in touch with maintainer of the related project.